-Why are novated lease effective interest rates sky high — yet may still work
+Why novated lease effective interest rates look high — yet may still work

 One of the most common objections to novated leasing goes something like this: